Tetsuo Harada

 He studied at Tamabi University Tokyo with Professor Tatehata, Beaux-arts de Paris with Professor Colamarigny, Jean Cardot :fr:Jean Cardot.
-He now lives and works mostly in Paris, France, and carves granite in his large studio in Fresnay l'Eveque near Chartres in the Beauce area, Eure et Loir region.
+He lived and worked mostly in Paris, France, and carved granite in his large studio in Fresnay l'Eveque near Chartres in the Beauce area, Eure et Loir region.
 He produced quantities of sketches, drawings and paintings, as finished art piece or researches for future sculptures.

 In late years his work was promoted actively by his wife Annie Harada and his second son Cesar Minoru Harada, now student at the Royal College of Art.
 His first son Narito Harada is a lawyer specialized in Environment working for NGO like Greenpeace.
-Tetsuo Harada teaches fine art and urban design at the National Superior Architecture School of Versailles (ENSAV), from which Since 30 years he is establishing educational programs and cultural bridges between Asian Universities and European Universities.
+Tetsuo Harada taught fine art and urban design at the National Superior Architecture School of Versailles (ENSAV), from which for 30 years he was establishing educational programs and cultural bridges between Asian Universities and European Universities.

 Biography and work

-After the 2nd world war Harada was born in a small village called Niitsu surrounded by rice fields (now turned into the actual city of Niigata).
+After the Second World War Harada was born in a small village called Niitsu surrounded by rice fields (now turned into the actual city of Niigata).
 The Harada Family, were farmers, his father became a blacksmith then worked to construct buildings using metal structures.
 His first brother Shigeo became the chairman and now his son Hisao manages it.
 He is an architect.
 Niichiro and Kikuno Harada had 3 boys and 3 girls, Tetsuo was the 6th.
-His father was the chairman of the "Harada Tekojio" and he understood well the importance of education, so Niichiro Harada allows him to buy any books he wanted to provide for his education choosing at the same time the directions that he want to take.
+His father was the chairman of the "Harada Tekojio" and he understood well the importance of education, so Niichiro Harada allowed him to buy any books he wanted to provide for his education choosing at the same time the directions that he wanted to take.
 Well involved in Art, "Tetsuo" means Philosopher, studies music like jazz, songs, learn guitar by himself and sing in a group of friends, interpreting the Beatles.
-Tetsuo was attracted by art history, sculpture, painters, architecture...
+Tetsuo was attracted by art history, sculpture, painters, architecture.